awslabs/aws-sdk-rust/CONTRIBUTING.md

 ## Building High Level Libraries

 This is one of the best ways to contribute to the SDK.
-Looking for open issues is a great way to find one that we could use your help with.
-As our projects, by default, use the default GitHub issue labels, looking at any 'help wanted' issues is a great place to start.
+Looking for an open issue labeled 'help wanted' is a great way to find one that we could use your help with.
 Please comment on the issue to communicate your interest so we can work with you in its development.

 ## Code of Conduct